ionutmedrea/DxPlatform-Control-Statements-Counter/README.md

 # How to run it?
 ## From command line
-You need to have a Java-JDK in order to run the executable jar file.
-You can follow the instructions on how to install a JDK from **Installation**.
+You need to have Java JRE/JDK in order to run the executable jar file.
+You can follow the instructions on how to install a JRE/JDK from **Installation**.

 You can run the tool with the following command:
 ```